sailpoint-oss/golang-sdk/api_v3/docs/CampaignFilterDetails.md

 `func (o *CampaignFilterDetails) HasCriteriaList() bool`

 HasCriteriaList returns a boolean if a field has been set.

-### GetIsSystemFilter

-`func (o *CampaignFilterDetails) GetIsSystemFilter() bool`

-GetIsSystemFilter returns the IsSystemFilter field if non-nil, zero value otherwise.

-### GetIsSystemFilterOk

-`func (o *CampaignFilterDetails) GetIsSystemFilterOk() (*bool, bool)`

-GetIsSystemFilterOk returns a tuple with the IsSystemFilter field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetIsSystemFilter

-`func (o *CampaignFilterDetails) SetIsSystemFilter(v bool)`

-SetIsSystemFilter sets IsSystemFilter field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)